Menu

 If you entered your artwork for a juried exhibition it will be reviewed by a panel of five highly qualified, nationally recognized Master and/or Signature level artists.
 The jurors do not know who the other jurors are and they each work independently.
 We use a “blind jury” process where the juror does not know the identity of the artist whose work he/she is viewing.
 Scoring is based solely on the merit of the work, including technical merit and level of impressionistic style.

-The jurors view every painting that is entered and assigns each one a score from one (low) to seven (high).
+The jurors view every painting that is entered and assigns each one a score from one (low) to ten (high).
 The jurors have a very short time to view and score each piece which is why it is so important that the images of your work be the best quality possible.

 Once all of the jurors have completed scoring all entries, the scores are tabulated automatically by the jurying service.
 The number of paintings selected is determined according to the available display space in the host gallery.